boospy/fastinstaller-ubuntu/README.md

   * complete communication suite Kontact, incl. all plugins and extensions (only Kubuntu)
   * Small games from KDE (only Kubuntu)
   * Add MakeMKV repository (multimedia save your DVD and Blurays) with openshot-qt,  mkvtoolnix-gui and kdenlive
-  * optional Virtualbox LTS Version (only Kubuntu)
+  * optional Virtualbox LTS Version
-  * Messenger Microsoft Teams, Telegram, Signal
+  * Messenger Microsoft Teams, Telegram, Signal, Skype, Element (Matrix)
   * Professional photo editing with Gimp and Darktable
+  * UCS Univention Domain Connection

 INSTALLATION